410 Tactical Fighter Operational Training Squadron: D-Day and the invasion of Europe

 Between November 1943 and May 1944, the squadron was engaged in the night defence of Britain.
-On 5 June 1944, No. 410 Squadron's Commanding Officer (CO), Wing Commander G.A.
+On 5 June 1944, No. 410 Squadron's commanding officer (CO), Wing Commander G.A.
 Hiltz, flew a four-aircraft detachment to Colerne where they provided fighter cover for the initial airborne landings.
 Among the pilots who flew that operation was Flight Lieutenant Charles Emanuel "Pop" Edinger, who later became an ace.
 On the night prior to the Normandy Landings, all of the RAF Second Tactical Air Force's night fighter squadrons were working hard to ensure safety for the landing force.
-During June 1944, 18 of the squadron's 22 fighters were available, the other four were out for periodic maintenance.
+During June 1944, 18 of the squadron's 22 fighters were available; the other four were out for periodic maintenance.
 At 01:00, the first of four patrols took off, but the patrol was uneventful, with the pilots reporting clouds at 10,000 feet.
 A further five patrols were flown to help cover the 4,000 ships that were part of Operation Neptune.
 On 7 June two of the aircraft were fired upon by friendly Lancaster bombers, who assumed they were hostile.
-However, No. 410 Squadron claimed its first kill when Flying Officers A. Mcleod and Bob Snowdon destroyed a Junkers Ju 188.
+However, No. 410 Squadron claimed its first kill when Flying Officers A. Mcleod and Bob Snowdon destroyed a Junkers Ju 188 bomber.
 On 12 June the squadron claimed multiple bomber kills.
 The Cougars shot down 14 raiders with five more probably destroyed or damaged.
 But the success was overshadowed by the allied invasion of Europe.
 From June to August 1944, the squadron was mostly occupied with nightly patrols over the beachheads to guard the Allied troops and shipping against German bombers.
 No. 410 Squadron's Mosquitoes brought down thirty-one German aircraft and damaged or destroyed three more, in less than 31 sorties.
-Then the squadron moved to France and in the next eight months added 25 "kills" and a "damaged" to its score.
+Then the squadron moved to France and in the next eight months added 25 kills and 1 damaged to its score.